Kansas City Current

-Kansas City Current is an American professional women's soccer team based in Kansas City, Kansas.
-It began play as an expansion team in the National Women's Soccer League (NWSL) in 2021.
+The Kansas City Current are an American professional soccer team based in Kansas City, Missouri, that competes in the National Women's Soccer League (NWSL).
+It was founded as an expansion team in 2021.
+The team plays its home games at CPKC Stadium.
+They reached the NWSL Championship in 2022, finishing as a runner-up.
+In 2025, they won the NWSL Shield with the best record in the regular season.

 History

 Establishment

-Kansas City last had an NWSL team in 2017, when two-time champions FC Kansas City ceased operations and its player-related assets were transferred to expansion team Utah Royals FC.
+The Kansas City area last had an NWSL team in 2017, when two-time champions FC Kansas City ceased operations and its player-related assets were transferred to expansion team Utah Royals FC.
 Three years later, the Royals also had to cease operations after controversies from the team's owner Dell Loy Hansen, and a Kansas City-based ownership group led by financial executives Angie and Chris Long took advantage to secure an expansion team along with the Royals' player-related assets on December 7, 2020.
 Brittany Mahomes, wife of NFL quarterback Patrick Mahomes, a former college soccer player at University of Texas at Tyler and fitness trainer, purchased a stake in the team as well.
 In January 2023, Patrick became a member of the ownership group as well.